Effective March 7, 2018

 a.
 Commonly Accepted Practices

-Information collected may be used for commonly accepted practices, including:
+Personal Information and Usage Information collected from you may be used for commonly accepted practices, including:

-Legal compliance and public purposes, such as subpoena compliance and credit reporting; and
+- Legal compliance and public purposes, such as subpoena compliance and credit reporting;

 The information we collect is gathered from several sources.
 Such sources may include, but are not limited to: mailing list enrollment; conference, webinar, distance learning and other event registration; website visits; newsletter subscriptions; and product sales.
 We may combine the information you submit when using one of our services with information (i) collected from your use of other Coalition services, (ii) collected by Coalition partner organizations, or (iii) obtained from third parties.
 The combined information may be used in a similar manner to any other information we collect.